David-Development/cluster-setup/README.md

 bash startDistributedMinioCluster.sh
 ```

-- Access minio using: http://nm-smt01:9001 (login using minio/minio123)
+- Access minio using: http://node1:9001 (login using minio/minio123)

 # Setup Kubernetes

 - **IMPORTANT:** Run the following commands **ONLY** on the master node
-- Assume we have three nodes (nm-smt01, nm-smt02, nm-smt03; nm-smt01 is master)
+- Assume we have three nodes (node1, node2, node3; node1 is the master node)

 ## Setup SSH on all nodes: